 · California Environmental Protection Agency’s (Cal/EPA’s) Office of Environmental Health Hazard Assessment (OEHHA, www.oehha.ca.gov) and Department of Toxic Substances Control (DTSC, www.dtsc.ca.gov).

 Biomonitoring California acknowledges crucial support from the Centers for Disease Control and Prevention (Cooperative Agreement Number 5U38EH000481) from 2009 to 2014.

-The California Environmental Health Tracking Program of EHIB has undertaken biomonitoring activities and is interested in examining exposure to contaminants in communities which have the potential to be highly exposed.
+The California Environmental Health Tracking Program of EHIB has also undertaken biomonitoring activities and is interested in examining exposure to contaminants in communities that have the potential to be highly exposed

 Pesticide Exposure in Women of Imperial County